Skip to content

 Practical Notes on Basis Set Selection

-Based on the thesis experiments:
+Based on the combined thesis and v2.0.0 experiments:

 1. STO-3G was the only basis set tested across all six molecules.
 Iteration times of 2-4 seconds make it suitable for development and prototyping.